How do we handle the symptoms of colds and flus that overlap with COVID-19?

 Faculty and Staff Vaccination Status

-Employees seeing a religious exemption from the College’s Vaccination Policy must submit a Religious Accommodations/Exemption Form has been created.
-If, based on the Vaccination Policy, you need to seek an exemption from the vaccination requirement for religious reasons, you would need to complete and submit this form.
+Employees seeing a religious exemption from the College’s Vaccination Policy must submit a Religious Accommodations/Exemption Form.
 Please make sure you are specific on all questions and answer each thoroughly to avoid any unnecessary delays.

 ADA Accommodations- Vaccine Related

-If, based on the Vaccination Policy, you need to seek an exemption from the vaccination requirement for reasons related to your health or a disability, you would need to complete and submit the ADA Accommodations Request form, found here.
+If, based on the Vaccination Policy, you need to seek an exemption from the vaccination requirement for reasons related to your health or a disability, you would need to complete and submit the ADA Accommodations Request form.
 All such requests must be accompanied by supporting documentation from your healthcare provider.

-Please submit your vaccination status via one of the options listed below.
+Please submit your vaccination or booster status via one of the options listed below.
 If you have previously submitted your vaccination information, you only need to provide your booster information.

-- Click this attestation form link, and submit your information electronically.
+- Click the attestation form link, and submit your information electronically.

 - You can email a copy of your vaccination card to Healthcenter@springfield.edu.

 - You can drop a copy of your vaccination card off at the Health Center during regular business hours.